subutai-io/documentation/user/pages/02.working-with-subutai/08.blueprints/02.create-blueprints/docs.md

 parameters to changing conditions.
 The triggers to provision the application may be manual or automatic.
 Provisioning should be viewed as a perpetual process rather than a one time event.
-This is the only way to adapt to changing conditions to maintain a the "**desired state**".
+This is the only way to adapt to changing conditions to maintain a desired state.
-Automatic perpetual provisioning is enabled when an environment is flagged to use dynamic matching.
-The screenshot show’s the governance rules used to manage dynamic environment and application provisioning on the [Subutai Bazaar](https://bazaar.subutai.io).
+Automatic perpetual provisioning is enabled when an environment is flagged to use _dynamic matching_.
+Governance rules are used to manage dynamic environment and application provisioning on the [Subutai Bazaar](https://bazaar.subutai.io).

 These rules are used to match peers dynamically to the needs of the environment owner and to respond to changes over time.
 Some of these same parameters are also available to Blueprint authors.
 Blueprints use them to produce an initial set of peers an environment owner can choose from when creating a new environment using a blueprint.
-Later on the environment owner can use similar settings to enable dynamic peer matching for their environments.
+Later on, the environment owner can use similar settings to enable dynamic peer matching for their environments.